jwalkerbg/smdemo/FSM-INTRO.md

 ## Trace-Friendly FSM Update

-Let add some trace ability in fsm_handle_event.
+Let add some trace ability in `fsm_handle_event`.
 The FSM must be able to say what transitions it executes in formal way.

 Adding traceability is a best practice for FSMs in real-time and embedded systems.
 This lets the FSM "say what it does" formally, enabling: